awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 The Amazon S3 object name follows the pattern `DeliveryStreamName-DeliveryStreamVersion-YYYY-MM-dd-HH-MM-SS-RandomString`, where `DeliveryStreamVersion` begins with `1` and increases by 1 for every configuration change of the Kinesis Data Firehose delivery stream\.
 You can change delivery stream configurations \(for example, the name of the S3 bucket, buffering hints, compression, and encryption\)\.
 You can do so by using the Kinesis Data Firehose console or the [UpdateDestination](https://docs.aws.amazon.com/firehose/latest/APIReference/API_UpdateDestination.html) API operation\.

-## Index Rotation for the Amazon ES Destination<a name="es-index-rotation"></a>
+## Index Rotation for the OpenSearch Service Destination<a name="es-index-rotation"></a>

-For the Amazon ES destination, you can specify a time\-based index rotation option from one of the following five options: NoRotation, OneHour, OneDay, OneWeek, or OneMonth\.
+For the OpenSearch Service destination, you can specify a time\-based index rotation option from one of the following five options: NoRotation, OneHour, OneDay, OneWeek, or OneMonth\.

 Depending on the rotation option you choose, Kinesis Data Firehose appends a portion of the UTC arrival timestamp to your specified index name\.
 It rotates the appended timestamp accordingly\.
-The following example shows the resulting index name in Amazon ES for each index rotation option, where the specified index name is myindex and the arrival timestamp is `2016-02-25T13:00:00Z`\.
+The following example shows the resulting index name in OpenSearch Service for each index rotation option, where the specified index name is myindex and the arrival timestamp is `2016-02-25T13:00:00Z`\.

 | RotationPeriod | IndexName |